 You can email us at issues@independence.co.uk or you can use our online feedback form.
 We are always keen to receive feedback from customers about our products.

-If you would like to receive regular statistics about your usage, please email issues@independence.co.uk.
+If you would like to recieve the usage reports in future, please email issues@independence.co.uk

 Some articles which are included in the Issues series cannot be reproduced on the Issues Online website due to copyright restrictions.
 Generally, the copyright on these articles is owned by major national newspapers.
 The originals can usually be found by searching the newspaper's online article archive.